Mexico Digital Nomad Visa Guide (2024)

 Air pollution is the second biggest problem of living in Mexico.

-Although air pollution has drastically lowered since the 80s and 90s, the air quality in most parts of Mexico is still moderately good or unhealthy for sensitive groups
+Although air pollution has drastically lowered since the 80s and 90s, the air quality in most parts of Mexico is still moderate at best.

 Drawback #3: Expensive rent

-Of course, there is a good chance that you will find an apartment for less money, but still, you need to be thorough during the research process to find the best and most cost-effective solution.
+Of course, there is a good chance that you can find an apartment for less money by doing thorough research — that’s the only way to find the best and most cost-effective option.

 According to the trends in the market, it doesn’t seem that the rent prices will go down anytime soon.
-Therefore, Mexico would remain, for at least some time, a country with pretty expensive rent
+Therefore, Mexico will remain, at least for some time, a country with pretty expensive rent.

 Drawback #4: Very low English proficiency

-According to the English Proficiency Index, the English proficiency of Mexicans has been labeled as very low
+According to the English Proficiency Index, the English proficiency of Mexicans has been labeled as low.

 This means you might face potential communication barriers in Mexico since many Mexicans don’t speak English at all or speak broken English.

-However, locals may have better knowledge of English in places popular among tourists or populated by expats — such as urban areas of big cities and coastal destinations.
-Hence you should be able to avoid any communication problems there.
+However, don’t lose hope.
+Locals will usually have better knowledge of English in places popular among tourists or populated by expats — urban areas of big cities and coastal destinations.

-On the other hand, if you want to visit some destinations in the back of beyond and need to communicate with locals, we cannot guarantee they would understand you.
+On the other hand, if you want to visit some destinations off the beaten path, we cannot guarantee the locals will understand you.

-Now that you know a lot of details about the Mexico digital nomad visa, its requirements, and life in Mexico in general, it is time to learn more about your potential destinations.
+Now that you know a lot about the Mexico digital nomad visa, its requirements, and life in Mexico in general, it is time to learn more about your potential destinations.

 Here are the 5 best destinations for digital nomads in Mexico.